jakkn/docker-nwnx2server/README.md

 - Using `docker-compose.yml` the default script can be changed to `compose-nwnstartup.sh` and will pass on any arguments from the compose file to nwserver.
 This is the recommended procedure.
 - Using the default script `nwnstartup.sh`.
 This will try to load a module named `module.mod`

-The plugin nwnx_jvm has been skipped due to compile issues.

 ## Dependencies
 - [Docker](https://docs.docker.com/engine/installation/)
 - [Compose](https://docs.docker.com/compose/install/)